Mesoscale simulation model for odd fluids: The CSRD Model

-\emph{The CSRD Model.}---Following the conventional SRD, the CSRD fluid is described with a large number of point particles of mass $m$ with continuous positions $\vb{r}_i(t)$ and velocities $\vb{v}_i(t)$.
-For simplicity, we here consider a two-dimensional isotropic CSRD fluid, which can be straightforwardly extended to three dimensions.
-The dynamics of the mesoscopic fluid consists of alternating streaming and collision steps.
+Following the conventional SRD, the CSRD fluid is described with a large number of point particles of mass $m$ with positions $\bm{r}_i(t)$ and velocities $\bm{v}_i(t)$.
+For simplicity, we focus on a two-dimensional (2D) CSRD fluid.
+Its dynamics consists of alternating streaming and collision steps.
 In the streaming step, each fluid particle (say $i$) moves ballistically for a certain time $\h$,

 In the collision step, the particles are sorted into cells of a square lattice with a size $l$, and then their velocities relative to the center-of-mass velocity of each cell are rotated around the $z$ axis by an angle $\alpha$